-- Define your upper level management structure for the project during operations early to ensure there is an executive who serves as the main decision maker and understands what executive support will be needed.
+Defining the upper-level management structure for the project during operations early will ensure there is an executive who serves as the main decision maker and understands what executive support will be needed.
 Ideally, this will be a person or group that provided support during the earlier phases of the project.

-- Develop a list of all owner obligations and determine the processes and personnel needed to carry them out – obligations are typically risks that, if not met, would have a consequence to the owner or project.
+The list of owner obligations will determine the processes and personnel needed to carry them out – obligations are typically risks that, if not met, would have a consequence to the owner or project.

-- Look ahead at emerging technologies for communications, wayfinding and toll collection, and plan the infrastructure design accordingly.
+Look ahead at technologies for communications, wayfinding and toll collection, and plan the infrastructure design accordingly.

 These items may not be revolutionary, but they are worth emphasizing.
 Time spent prior to and during the procurement on the owner’s needs during the operating period may develop some contract requirements that will make life easier for the owner’s management of the contract to pave the way to achieving its goals.

 Want to stay connected and get the latest updates on alternative delivery & P3s?
 Sign up for our newsletter!